-Total contributions by the Foundation to LAPP in 2022 were \$218,379 (2021: \$227,479).
-Total contributions by the employees of the Foundation to LAPP in 2022 were \$197,133 (2021: \$209,537).
-At December 31, 2022, LAPP reported an actuarial surplus of \$12.6 billion (2021: \$11.9 billion).
+Total contributions by the Foundation to LAPP in 2023 were \$211,775 (2022: \$218,379).
+Total contributions by the employees of the Foundation to LAPP in 2022 were \$236,859 (2022: \$197,133).
+At December 31, 2022, LAPP reported an actuarial surplus of \$12.6 billion.

-13. Financial risks:
+13. Financial instrument risks:

-Income and financial returns on investments are exposed to credit and price risk.
+Operational income and financial returns on investments are exposed to credit and price risk.
 Credit risk relates to the possibility that a loss may occur from the failure of another party to perform according to the terms of the contract.
-Price risk is comprised of interest rate, foreign exchange and market risk.
-Interest rate risk relates to the possibility that investments will change in value due to fluctuations in interest rates.
-Market and foreign exchange risk relate to the possibility that investments will change in value due to fluctuations in market prices and foreign exchanges rates.
+Price risk is comprised of interest rate, foreign exchange and market price risk.
+Interest rate risk relates to the possibility that investments will change in value due to fluctuations in interest rates or cash flows will be impacted by changes in interest rates.
+Market and foreign exchange risk relate to the possibility that investments and financial instruments will change in value due to future fluctuations in market prices and foreign exchanges rates.